haoxins/haoxins.github.io/archived/2021-cryptography-real-world-2.md

 * three techniques to pair two devices:
-  - (1) a user can either help the devices obtain each other’s public keys so that they can perform a key exchange;
+  - (1) a user can either help the devices obtain each other's public keys so that they can perform a key exchange;
   - (2) a user can enter the same password on two devices so that they can perform